dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

   and you can just pull it out to recharge it.
 Simple.
 - Small bit of lighting chain, and two screws to keep the lid in place.
 You may not need this, if your cigar box has some nifty hinges that stay open.
 - Tools.
-All I needed was an x-acto knife to cut the double sided tape, and the cardboard cover.
+All I needed was an x-acto knife to cut the double sided tape and velcro.

 ## Connect the Pieces, and Tape Them in Place